MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 Adding a moving load analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+For bridge loading, it is imperative to model loads that move, and to consider the static analysis of the bridge deck under each position of the moving load.
 Here's how we create and add a moving load (e.g. a truck) to the 28 m bridge model.

 .. code-block:: python